 These recipes for busy families on the go are perfectly portable!
 They can be prepared at home, then eaten at your chosen destination.

 Best Portable Meals for Families

 I’ve spent so many nights with a growling tummy while watching my kids play water polo, soccer and Little League games.
 The call of fast food burgers and fries can be great when you’re waiting outside the gymnastic class or basketball court.

-Or maybe you’ve planned an day out of the house and need to bring your own dish.
+Perhaps you’ve planned a day out of the house and need to bring your own dish.
 Whether it’s a church gathering, neighborhood party or concert in the park, these recipes for busy families on the go have you covered!

 Prepping On-the-Go Meals

 Just like any meal you prepare, a little advance planning must take place.
 That includes coming up with a menu, purchasing the groceries and actually making the dish.

 Whether you’re making breakfast, lunch or dinner on-the-go, the recipes for busy families shared here will help everyone eat better, even when away from home.